Skip to content

 Fundamental structures and operations of the United States health care system and its differences from other established health care models across the world.
 Provides an overview of health care services, delivery, financing, trends and consequences.

-This course examines basic concepts of nutrition including factors that have an impact upon nutritional practices.
+Basic concepts of nutrition including factors that have an impact upon nutritional practices.
 Special attention to age related nutritional needs.
+May be used for General Education requirements.
+Fall, Spring, Summer.

 Application of sociological concepts and methods in the analysis of current social problems in the United States, including family and community disorganization, delinquency and crime, mental illness, and intergroup relations.